Shaleen1990/Chandy_Misra_Haas_OR_Model/README.md

 The wait for graph is >>
-        S1      S2      S3      S4
+XX      S1      S2      S3      S4
 S1      1       0       0       0
 S2      1       1       0       0
 S3      1       0       0       1